guitaoliu/raspi-autonomous-vehicle/README.md

 ## Automatic Road Tracking

+We only use the camera for line tracking.
+By splitting the image into left and right parts, we can determine the position of the left and right track lines and make a straight and turning decision based on the track line position.

+All related codes are in [track.py](plugins/track.py).

 ## Bluetooth Gamepad Controlled Movement

 The controller provides interaction with the xbox one gamepad to control movement via